TreborNamor/Agressive-Store-Bots/README.md

-# How To Create A RTX 3080 Bot in Python
+# How To Create A Automated Store Bot in Python

 Hello GitHub, I would like to share my method of creating a aggressive Bestbuy Bot in Python.
 I will be using Beautifulsoup4, Selenium, and Twilio in this script.
 Please continue reading this for instructions on how to set up bot.